Disentangling Exploration of Large Language Models by Optimal Exploitation: Discussion and Future Implications

-\textbf{Small exploration models for real time applications.} Our results have revealed new research directions for low parameter LLMs.
-We believe improving the ability of weak models to explore is a necessary steps towards many real life applications, requiring embedded and real time agents.
-As larger LLMs have shown to be more proficient at exploration, distillation methods could possibly be developed to teach exploration to smaller models.
+\textbf{Small exploration models.} Improving the ability of weak LLMs to explore is a necessary step towards many real-life applications, requiring embedded and real-time agents.
+It would also be interesting to develop LLMs that are generally less capable in other domains but can perform strong exploration.
+Distillation methods could be developed to teach exploration to smaller models.